High schools in Bangladesh: High school education system in Bangladesh

 The education system in Bangladesh is divided into four stages.
-The second level is High School which incorporates grade 6 to 10.
-There are both English Medium and Bangla Medium school in Bangladesh.
+The second level is high school which incorporates grade 6 to 10.
+There are both English medium and Bangla medium school in Bangladesh.
 Government prefer Bangla medium schools.
 Though there are some cadet colleges which are also government owned institutions and they offer English medium studies.
-Usually, the private schools are offer English medium.
+Usually, the private schools offer English medium.

 Bangla medium

-Bangla Medium schools follow the national curriculum, examinations are Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC).
+Bangla medium schools follow the national curriculum, examinations are Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC).

 English Version

 English Version schools follow the national curriculum and have similar examinations, such as SSC and HSC, but the medium of teaching is English language.

 English medium

 English medium schools in Bangladesh follow the Cambridge International Examinations (CIE) curriculum or the Edexcel curriculum.
 Examinations are O-Levels and A-Levels.
 They are governed by Private (English medium) School and College Ordinance 1962 and the Private English Medium School Registration Rules, 2007.